-Unlike some towns, Middlebury isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Middlebury are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Middlebury is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Middlebury is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Middlebury who work in teaching (14.81%), office and administrative support (11.84%), and food service (9.72%).
+There are especially a lot of people living in Middlebury who work in teaching (15.66%), office and administrative support (11.27%), and management occupations (10.19%).

 Of important note, Middlebury is also a town of artists.
 Middlebury has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Middlebury’s character.

-The per capita income in Middlebury in 2010 was $27,361, which is middle income relative to Vermont, and upper middle income relative to the rest of the US.
-This equates to an annual income of $109,444 for a family of four.
+The per capita income in Middlebury in 2010 was $25,671, which is lower middle income relative to Vermont, and upper middle income relative to the rest of the US.
+This equates to an annual income of $102,684 for a family of four.
 However, Middlebury contains both very wealthy and poor people as well.

 The most common language spoken in Middlebury is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.